 Phone: (03) 5361 4444, or 1800 065 599

 The Stawell and Grampians Visitor Information Centre is located in Lower Main Street, Stawell at the Stawell Gift Hall of Fame building, Central Park.
 Stawell is just 20 minutes from the Grampians National Park and is renowned for the world's richest footrace, The Stawell Gift, held every year at Easter.
 The Visitor Centre provides visitors to the region with up to date, relevant information on attractions and sights.
 Attractions of interest in Stawell include the Ironbark Forest, Stawell Gift Hall of Fame, Central Park, Big Hill Lookout, several small Art Galleries and the Leisure Centre with a rock climbing wall.
 Not to be missed is the Stawell Cultural Heritage Trail.
-To find out about all these attractions and more the Stawell Visitor Information Centre is open to the public daily from 9.00am to 5.00pm.
+To find out about all these attractions and more the Stawell Visitor Information Centre is open to the public Wednesday to Sunday from 10.00am to 5.00pm.

 Address: 6 Main St, Stawell, VIC, 3380 view map